12 Tips for Training New Cleaners in Your Janitorial Company

 This is important because if an employee doesn’t understand the importance of a task or procedure, they aren’t likely to make it a priority on the job.
 Take the time to talk about your reasoning for processes you’ve put in place.

-For instance, if you want your cleaners to use Swept to report problems they run into on site, explain that this is important because:
+For instance, if you want your cleaners to use Swept to report problems they run into on-site, explain that this is important because:

-1) it helps protect them when something goes wrong (ie., by making you aware of the board room being locked they cannot be blamed for not cleaning it,)
+1) It helps protect them when something goes wrong (ie., by making you aware of the board room being locked they cannot be blamed for not cleaning it,)

-and 2) it allows you to proactively reach out to the customer, which means you are more likely to keep them as long-term, happy clients, and long-term, happy clients mean steady, predictable work for that cleaner.
+2) it allows you to proactively reach out to the customer, which means you are more likely to keep them as long-term, happy clients, and long-term, happy clients mean steady, predictable work for that cleaner.

 4. Provide Checklists